Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We propose, to the best of our knowledge, the first generative model for unsupervised 3D point-cloud object segmentation called SPAIR3D, which models a scene with a 3D spatial mixture model that exploits spatial structure correlations within each object.
-Our SPAIR3D model achieves the unsupervised point cloud segmentation by generation.
-Our model is evaluated on two newly proposed UOR and UOT datasets.
-We further demonstrate that SPAIR3D can generalise well to previously unseen scenes with a large number of objects without performance degeneration.
-Our model may tend to over-segment objects of a significant different scale from those in the training dataset, which is left as our future work.
-Moreover, the spatial mixture interpretation of SPAIR3D allows the integration of memory mechanism \cite{VMA} or iterative refinement \cite{IODINE} to handle objects segmentation from video sequences, which are key directions for our future work.
+Our proposed \emph{SPAIR3D} algorithm is, to the best of our knowledge, the first generative unsupervised object-centric learning model on point cloud with applications to 3D object segmentation tasks.
+The experimental results demonstrate that SPAIR3D can generalize well to previously unseen scenes with a large number of objects without performance degeneration.
+The spatial mixture interpretation of SPAIR3D opens up the possibility to other extensions including memory mechanism \cite{VMA} or iterative refinement \cite{IODINE}, which is left as our future work.